opencpn-radar-pi/radar_pi/INSTALL.md

     > ..\ci\appveyor.bat

-#### Building for Buster (Debian 9)

-The Buster builds are targeting Ubuntu Bionic besides Debian Buster.
-These are kept in a legacy state, the basic idea is that buster builds in the catalog should not be updated except in case of serious bug fixes.
+#### Disabling Android builds

-Plugins could either disable buster builds completely, always run them or just run them for example every tenth build.
+Plugins could either disable android builds completely, always run them or just run them for example every tenth build.
 This is configured in the file _build-conf.rc_, see comments in this file for details.

-By default, these builds runs every tenth build without uploading anything.
+By default, these builds are enabled

 #### Building for MacOS